hansemannn/titanium-play-billing-demo/README.md

 This is a detailed guide on how to leverage [Google Play's Billing Library (GPBL)](https://developer.android.com/google/play/billing) using the Titanium Android module.

+Looking for iOS?
+Ti.StoreKit has been rewritten as well, for example with pending transactions handling, better receipt-validation and redemption codes.
+See `Get the module` for ways to contact.

 **⚠️ [Must read for server handling before using this module](https://developer.android.com/google/play/billing/security#verify)**

 ### Requirements